jfmonsa/knowledge_obsidian_vault/Knowledge/Constraint Programming (CP).md

 + Find
 	+ Assignment of values to variables such as
 		+ All constraints are satisfied
-		+ The objective is optimised
+		+ The objective is optimized
 # Modeling & Representation: ¿How to model the problem?
 + CP is declarative
 + Effort is spent describing the problem, not solving it